LiuBioinfo/SeqOthello/README.md

 ## Known issues

-Usually, on Linux systems, there is a limit on the number of files that can be opened simutaiously.
+  * Usually, on Linux systems, there is a limit on the number of files that can be opened simutaiously.
 The Build program of SeqOthello may hit such limit.
-To edit this limit, set ulimit to larger numbers. e.g, ``ulimit -nS 4096``
+To edit this limit, set ulimit to larger numbers. e.g,``ulimit -nS 4096``

+  * The maximum size of k-mers supported as of now is 31.